Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Study Design

 \section{Study Design}

 Our primary goal is to evaluate the effect $\mathcal{E_{SB}}$ explanations have on user task performance in IDS settings.
-We conducted a seven-way, between-subjects study in which participants were asked to play the restaurant planning game.
+Recall, that in real world settings, IDS systems may be non-robust, sometimes providing suboptimal suggestions to end-users \cite{guerlain2000intelligent}.
+To examine the utility of $\mathcal{E_{SB}}$ in both suboptimal and optimal IDS settings, we conducted a seven-way, between-subjects study in which participants were asked to play the restaurant planning game.
 Specifically, we used a 3 x 2 factorial study design with one factor being the type of IDS (with $a_{IDS}$ suggestions, $\mathcal{E_{CLC}}$ or $\mathcal{E_{SB}}$ explanations) and the second factor being optimality of IDS recommendation (optimal IDS and suboptimal IDS).
-The seventh study condition was an additional baseline condition in which participants did not receive any help from an IDS.
-Below, we detail each study condition: \begin{itemize} \item {\underline{None (Baseline)}}: Participants receive no suggestions from an IDS system. \item {\underline{$\pi(a_{IDS})$ (Baseline)}}: Participants receive action recommendations from an optimal IDS system, and is closely modeled after the default action suggestion features available in plan-based IDS systems. \item {\underline{$\pi(\mathcal{E_{CLC}})$ (Baseline)}}: Participants receive causal link chain explanations from an optimal IDS system and is closely modelled after the causal link explanations in \cite{seegebarth2012making}. \item {\underline{$\pi(\mathcal{E_{SB}})$}}: Participants receive subgoal-based explanations from an optimal IDS system. \item {\underline{$\tilde{\pi}(a_{IDS})$}}: Participants receive action recommendations from a suboptimal IDS system. \item {\underline{$\tilde{\pi}(\mathcal{E_{CLC}})$}}: Participants receive causal link explanations from a suboptimal IDS system. \item {\underline{$\tilde{\pi}(\mathcal{E_{SB}})$}}: Participants receive subgoal-based explanations from a suboptimal IDS system. \end{itemize}
+The seventh study condition was an additional baseline study condition in which participants did not receive any help from an IDS.
+Below, we detail each study condition: \begin{itemize} \item {\underline{None (Baseline)}}: Participants receive no suggestions from an IDS system. \item {\underline{$\pi(a_{IDS})$ (Baseline)}}: Participants receive action recommendations from an optimal IDS system, and is closely modeled after the default action suggestion features available in plan-based IDS systems \cite{grover2020radar}. \item {\underline{$\pi(\mathcal{E_{CLC}})$ (Baseline)}}: Participants receive causal link chain explanations from an optimal IDS system and is closely modelled after the causal link explanations in \cite{seegebarth2012making}. \item {\underline{$\pi(\mathcal{E_{SB}})$}}: Participants receive subgoal-based explanations from an optimal IDS system. \item {\underline{$\tilde{\pi}(a_{IDS})$}}: Participants receive action recommendations from a suboptimal IDS system. \item {\underline{$\tilde{\pi}(\mathcal{E_{CLC}})$}}: Participants receive causal link explanations from a suboptimal IDS system. \item {\underline{$\tilde{\pi}(\mathcal{E_{SB}})$}}: Participants receive subgoal-based explanations from a suboptimal IDS system. \end{itemize}

 The study consisted of three stages in which participants played a total of five games, each consisting of a unique set of $M$ meals to prepare.
 Participants proceeded to the next game when they finished delivering all required $M$ meals, or when time cost in a game reached 80, whichever came first.
 The study consisted of three stages: the familiarization stage, IDS stage and an assessment stage, detailed below.